forrestbrazeal/forrestbrazeal.com/content/bibliography.md

 og_image: "forrest.png"
 ---

+## Books

+"The Read Aloud Cloud" - coming fall 2020 from Wiley Publishing ([preorder now](https://www.amazon.com/Read-Aloud-Cloud-Innocents-Inside/dp/1119677629/ref=sr_1_1?keywords=read+aloud+cloud+innocents+forrest&qid=1585258373&sr=8-1))

+*Finally, a book about the cloud that your kid -- or even your CEO -- can understand.
+Featuring 100 completely insane full-page illustrations of cloud networking, elasticity, reliability, security, and much more.
+Oh, and it rhymes.*

+*As a graduation gift (call it “Oh the Places You’ll Go” for engineering students), a cubicle conversation starter, or just a delightfully nerdy bedtime story for your kids, “The Read Aloud Cloud” will be the definitive introduction to the technologies that everyone uses and nobody understands.
+You can even read it silently if you want.
+But good luck with that.*

 ## Technical Writing
-Forrest's latest blog posts on cloud technologies and the emerging serverless space appear at [A Cloud Guru](https://read.acloud.guru/@forrestbrazeal) or [Trek10](https://www.trek10.com/blog/).
+Forrest's latest blog posts on cloud technologies and the emerging serverless space appear at [A Cloud Guru](https://read.acloud.guru/@forrestbrazeal).

-## Fiction
+## Short Fiction
 *Stories currently free to read online are linked.*

 ["Perchance to Dream"](https://dailysciencefiction.com/science-fiction/biotech/forrest-brazeal/perchance-to-dream-SF) - *Daily Science Fiction*, 7/12/2018